What Is Microcement?

 Written Warranty

 Polished concrete is a structural slab — minimum 100mm thick — that is ground and chemically densified in place.
-It cannot be applied over existing surfaces, and it cannot go on walls, stairs, or any vertical geometry.
+It cannot be applied over existing surfaces and it cannot go on walls, stairs, or any vertical surface.
 Microcement is a 3mm engineered coating applied by hand over almost any stable substrate without demolition.
-Both are cement-based materials.
-They are not competing products — they solve entirely different problems depending on the substrate, the environment, and what the surface needs to do.
+Both are cement-based materials but they are not competing products — they solve completely different problems.
+Polished concrete is a poured structural decision made at the construction stage.
+Microcement is a renovation decision made at any stage.

-Send us a photo of the surface and describe the environment.
-We will assess the substrate, confirm whether microcement is the correct specification, identify the preparation required, and give you a project estimate — before any site visit is needed.
+Send us a photo of the surface and describe the environment — floor, wall, bathroom, outdoor, or something else.
+We will confirm whether microcement is the correct specification for that surface, identify what preparation it needs, and give you a project estimate before any site visit is required.